The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 \subsubsection{Identified hadron anisotropic flow}

 A cornerstone for investigating the strongly-coupled QGP paradigm is a set of measurements of $v_2$ for various particle species.
-A characteristic mass ordering at low-$p_{\rm T}$ is induced by radial flow.
+A characteristic mass ordering at low-$p_{\rm T}$ is induced at hadronization, after the development of radial flow in the QGP phase.
 Radial flow leads to a depletion in the particle $p_{\mathrm{T}}$ spectrum at low values, which increases with increasing particle mass.
 When introduced in a system that exhibits azimuthal anisotropy, then radial flow develops an azimuthal profile, with larger velocity values in- than out-of-plane.
 This, in turn, leads to a depletion in the momentum spectrum that becomes larger in-plane than out-of-plane, resulting in a reduction in the differences of particle yields at a given $p_{\mathrm{T}}$ in- versus out-of-plane and consequently in a reduction of $v_2$.
 Due to the dependence of momentum on the mass, this effect is more pronounced for heavier particles.
 The net result is that at a fixed value of $p_{\mathrm{T}}$, heavier particles have smaller $v_2$ values compared to lighter ones.
 Therefore the focus in this section is on the low-$p_{\rm T}$ region (i.e., $p_{\rm T}<3$ GeV/$c$), while the high-$p_{\rm T}$ trends are discussed in Sec.~\ref{sec:QGPHadronization}.

 Figure~\ref{fig:pidVnResults} (a), presents the transverse momentum dependence of $v_2$ as measured for various particle species in semicentral (i.e.,~20--30\% centrality interval) Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 5.02$~TeV~\cite{Acharya:2018zuq}.
 Similar results are obtained in Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 2.76$~TeV~\cite{Abelev:2014pua,Adam:2016nfo}, Xe--Xe collisions at $\sqrt{s_{\mathrm{NN}}} = 5.44$~TeV~\cite{ALICE:2021ibz}, and RHIC~\cite{Adler:2003kt, Adams:2003am}.
 The characteristic mass ordering that develops due to an interplay between radial flow and the anisotropic expansion of the fireball is clearly seen for $p_{\mathrm{T}} < 2.5$~GeV/$c$.